 The 2019 Supplementary Resolution further committed the Government to raise awareness of the harmful effects of corporal punishment to the general public and provide parents with information and support on alternative methods of discipline.
 The Ministry of Health, Labour, and Welfare has since issued a notification to prefectures and cities to urge them to widely disseminate the guidelines to parents, institutions and the wider public and is planning an awareness-raising campaign.
 These actions are welcome as it is crucial for governments to take steps to properly implement a ban after enactment.
 The Government should continue to disseminate information about the ban and further strengthen its support for parenting programs and large-scale awareness raising campaigns.

-With this clear statement from the Government, Japan becomes the 59th state worldwide and the fourth state in Asia Pacific to enact prohibition of all corporal punishment of children.
+With this clear statement from the Government, Japan becomes the 59th state worldwide and the third state in Asia Pacific to enact prohibition of all corporal punishment of children.
 The Global Initiative warmly welcomes the adoption of the Act, the publication of guidelines, and measures to support implementation of prohibition.
 We have been very proud to support local campaigners in their hard work over many years.
 We also remember the tragic deaths of two young girls that led to this essential reform for children, and we commend the Japanese Prime Minister and Government for acting quickly and unequivocally to ensure that children will now be protected by law from violent punishment.

 A total of 140 states worldwide are yet to achieve this crucial step for children.
 With a child population of 19 million, prohibition in Japan brings the global child population protected by law from corporal punishment to 13%.
 Huge numbers of children around the world are still waiting for the realisation of their basic human right to protection from violent punishment, and we call on all remaining governments to enact prohibition without delay.